-SEEMA first ran this story in 2020, and while a lot has changed in the past year–COVID has changed our lives, the teams are different, and we are watching the Super Bowl under lockdown–these snacks are still as delectable and as relevant for tonight’s game as they were last year.
+SEEMA first ran this story in 2020, and while a lot has changed since then–COVID has changed our lives, the teams are different, and we are watching the Super Bowl under lockdown–these snacks are still as delectable and as relevant for tonight’s game as they were last year.

 It’s that time of year again.
-Super Bowl fever is gripping the United States, and in just a few short hours, the biggest show in the country will be kicking off at the Hard Rock Stadium in Miami.
+Super Bowl fever is gripping the United States, and in just a few short hours, the biggest show in the country will be kicking off in a little over a week.
 Watched by nearly 100 million people in the US alone, the game will have most of us glued to our television sets.
 But what about the refreshments?
 For some, snacks are almost as important as the game itself, and that creates the usual dilemma – which appetizers should you prepare for this ultimate sporting occasion?

 To help you out, we’ve picked a few crowd-pleasing South Asian snacks to get the taste buds tingling.
 So, whether you’re visiting friends or hosting your very own Super Bowl party, here are a few game-changing treats to get your teeth into.